Congratulations on the purchase of your new FPV Drone! You’re about to experience a new type of freedom in the form of 4 propellers.

 Practicing on a Simulator First

-To save your drone from the first few crashes you’ll inevitably have when flying it for the first time, we highly suggest practicing on a simulator first.
+To save your drone from the first few crashes when flying it for the first time, we highly recommend practicing on a simulator first.
 There are plenty of great programs out there that will allow you to accurately experience the controls and flight experience of fpv drones using your very own controller.

-To connect your controller to your simulator, you can either use a Simulator USB Dongle, USB cable, or wirelessly by connecting it straight through your drone’s USB port on the flight controller (often the easiest way).
+To connect your controller to your simulator, you can either use a Simulator USB Dongle, USB cable, or wirelessly by connecting it straight through your drone’s USB port on the flight controller.
+Tutorial here

 Get your first few crashes out of the way, get the hang of throttle control and other stick controls first with a simulator to save your drone from any unneccessary repairs!